ErinBorbee/Lombok_protistDynamics/README.md

 ### Figure 1
 Figures 1a and 1b were plotted separately in R and arranged in Adobe Illustrator to label sites for final publication figure

+### Figure 2
+Figure 2 graphs were plotted in R and rubble heatmap was placed between two rows or bar plots and text on panel labels were adjusted in Adobe Illustrator